-During the Partial Reconfiguration flow, RMs are carved out using update\design -black\box.
+During the Dynamic Function eXchange flow, RMs are carved out using update\design -black\box.
 During this command any embedded IO buffers, and the associated constraints, such as PACKAGE\PIN and IOSTANDARD, are removed.
 When the black box RP is filled in with a new RM, these IOB constraints need to be reapplied to the design.